Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 How long does it take to get a case to trial?

-Cases that are settled have a hearing within several weeks after settlement and the agreement is signed.
-If a case is not settled, and must go to trial, in McHenry County and other collar counties and Northeastern Illinois, you are usually looking at between one and two years after the suit is filed before trial starts, largely because of the need for fact gathering (“discovery”).
-Some counties such as Lake County have created tracks for a divorce case.
-For example, Lake County has an expedited (fast) track, standard track and complex track.
+If your case is settled, the court usually conducts a hearing (known as a prove-up) several weeks after the settlement agreement is signed.
+If a case is not settled and must go to trial, in McHenry County and other collar counties and Northeastern Illinois, you are usually looking at between one and two years after the suit is filed before trial starts, largely because of the need for fact gathering (“discovery”).
+Some counties, such as Lake County, create “tracks” for a divorce case.
+For example, Lake County has an expedited (fast), standard, and complex track.

 What are the significant steps in preparation for trial?

-The judge usually makes a settlement suggestion.
-Often a settlement suggestion made by the judge is stated in terms of, “If at trial the facts come out the same way as I understand them to be now, my ruling is likely * * *.”
+The judge usually makes a settlement suggestion, which we call a “recommendation.”
+The court’s recommendations are the judge’s way of saying, “If at trial the facts come out the same way as I understand them to be now, my ruling would likely be X, Y, or Z.”

 What are opening statements?